MikeRixWolfe/cclub-voting/README.md

 Run `./run` in a screen/tmux session or with nohup/wsgi/whatever.
 #### Client
 Browse to `http://yoursite.tld/login` to login with LDAP.

+Browse to `http://yoursite.tld/results` to view the current results (this is dummy data for now until I get the graphing library working)

 ## Requirements
 * Python 2.7.x